High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Discussion

 \subsection{{Effects of Mergers on Star Formation Activity}}

 The enhancement of merger fractions in (proto-)cluster environments has been suggested in various observational studies (e.g. \citealp{2013ApJ...773..154L}; \citealp{2016MNRAS.455.2363H}; \citealp{2018MNRAS.479..703C}; \citealp{2019ApJ...874...63W}).
-On the contrary, \cite{2017ApJ...843..126D} report no merger enhancement at the core of cluster ($1.51<z<1.74$), although their measurement of merger fraction in field region is extraordinary high (47\%) {compared} to that of other studies while merger fraction of cluster environments is comparable to others.
-Their high merger fraction in $z\sim1.6$ field is likely due to the small sample size of the control sample.
-Our visual inspection of early-stage mergers toward the 17 CO emitters (Section \ref{subsec:Subsec3.1}) reveal {an upper limit of merger fraction of 35\% (6/17)}, which is a factor of three higher than the value of coeval field galaxies (e.g. $\sim$11\% at $z=1.62$ in \citealp{2013ApJ...773..154L}).
-Therefore, although the parent sample of this calculation is biased toward gas rich systems, it is worth investigating whether these early-stage mergers (with a projected separation within 15 kpc) play a role in their star formation properties and {structures}.
+On the contrary, \cite{2017ApJ...843..126D} report no merger enhancement at the core of clusters ($1.51<z<1.74$), although their measurement of the merger fraction in the field region is extraordinarily high (47\%) {compared} to that of other studies, while the merger fraction of the cluster environments is comparable to others.
+Their high merger fraction in the $z\sim1.6$ field is likely due to the small sample size of the control sample.
+Our visual inspection of early-stage mergers toward the 17 CO emitters (Section \ref{subsec:Subsec3.1}) reveals {an upper limit on the merger fraction of 35\% (6/17)}, which is a factor of 3 higher than the value of coeval field galaxies (e.g. $\sim$11\% at $z=1.62$ in \citealp{2013ApJ...773..154L}).
+Therefore, although the parent sample of this calculation is biased toward gas-rich systems, it is worth investigating whether these early-stage mergers (with a projected separation within 15 kpc) play a role in their star formation properties and {structures}.